ceasefyre/mcdm-companions-followers/README.md

 - Added as a Player Character Sheet
 - Allows you to designate a caregiver, who's level and proficiency bonus will be used to govern the stats of the Companion Character (such as Proficiency Bonus, Max HP)
 - Added a field to tracks Ferocity, which can be used as a consumable attribute by attacks/abilities.
+- Ferocity will automatically sink to caregiver's sheet

+# Caregiver / Beastheart Sheet
+- Added as a Player Character Sheet
+- Added a field to tracks Ferocity, which can be used as a consumable attribute by attacks/abilities.
+- Ferocity will automatically sink to companion's sheet
+- shows name of linked companion

 # Retainer Sheet
 - Added as a NPC Sheet
 - Replaces the standard ability scores with the Retainer's simplified primary ability system
 - Uses the HP system errata from the Flee Mortals Preview.

+# Other
+- Adds Villain Actions as an option to abilityActivationTypes

 ## Licenses